Top 10 Website KPIs to Measure Your Client's Website Performance

 ‘ This one is difficult to acquire, but by tracking this, we can determine if our website has any weaknesses in terms of digital strategy.
 It can also help us identify our site's bounce rate.
 If we have a lower bounce rate, search engine algorithms can determine that our site is credible’.

 What it is - Page load time is the average amount of time it takes for a page to appear on your client’s screen.
+To measure page load time, you should be testing website speed using available tools.

 How it is calculated - Page load time KPI is best displayed with a reporting tool, as it is nearly impossible to calculate manually.